 Prior to 2000 the Pacific Fishery Management Council (PFMC or Council) managed the fishery for black rockfish as part of the Sebastes complex, with no separate Acceptable Biological Catch (ABC) or Optimum Yield (OY) for black rockfish.
 In 2000 the Council established an ABC of 1,200 mt for black rockfish caught north of Cape Mendocino (in the Eureka, Columbia, and Vancouver INPFC statistical areas), but left black rockfish south of Cape Mendocino as part of the "other rockfish" category.
-For 2001 through 2003 the ABC for black rockfish caught north of Cape Mendocino remained part of the "other rockfish" category and without a separate ABC or OY.
+For 2001 through 2003 the ABC for black rockfish caught north of Cape Mendocino was 1,115 mt annually, and black rockfish south of Cape Mendocino remained part of the "other rockfish" category and without a separate ABC or OY.